HelenaCanever/Classifying-celestial-objects-with-ML/README.md

 The following color channels are also removed, as they are highly correlated with each other and another channel:
 `r`, `i`, `z`

+## Training and optiizing the model

+The algorithm chosen for the classification task is XGBoost Classifier.
+Optimization is acheived with a grid search and the parameters of the best performing model are:
+`{'gamma': 1,
+ 'learning_rate': 0.05,
+ 'max_depth': 6,
+ 'min_child_weight': 1,
+ 'n_estimators': 100}`

+After optimization the scores for the train and test set are, respectively 0.998 and 0.99.